The endgame of the Internet—its final evolutionary form. Heady stuff, I know.

 Controlling animals.
 A lab successfully ran a BCI experiment where a human was able to make a lab rat move its tail using only his thoughts.
 This may one day allow you to communicate with your pet.

 Brain-to-brain.
-An international team of scientists were able to mimic telepathy.
+An international team of scientists was able to mimic telepathy.
 One person in India was instructed to think the word “hello.”
-BCI converted that word from brain waves to binary code, and then emailed it to France, where the binary code was converted back into brainwaves to be perceived by the receiving person.
+BCI converted that word from brain waves to binary code and then emailed it to France, where the binary code was converted back into brainwaves to be perceived by the receiving person.
 Brain-to-brain communication, people!

 But how exactly does VR (and AR) fit together with BCI?
 Why lump them together into the same article?